 Fortismere Community Choir started in 2009 and is based in Muswell Hill, north London.
 It is an unashamedly unauditioned choir which comprises singers of all abilities – whether you are accomplished and able to read music or whether you simply enjoy singing but cannot read music, a warm welcome awaits you.

-We are particularly looking for tenors and basses.
 If you are interested in joining us (even if you are unsure which voice you are) you are welcome to attend one or two rehearsals without obligation.
 As a regular member, we would ask you to pay a small subscription (£60 per adult, reduced for students) per term in order to cover costs.

 The choir is incredibly lucky to have access to professional musicians – a great musical director, accompanist, orchestra and soloists all of whom further enhance the experience.